Locipro/loci-coin-sale/README.md

 1. To ensure that contributors receive their tokens during the sale, the ability to `ownerSetOverride()` addresses has been added (allows override addresses to use `transfer()`)
 1. In the event that refunds are enabled in the sale contract, token holders can exchange their tokens for ether by calling the `claimRefund()` method

-### LOCISale
+### LOCIsale
-While not directly deriving from existing crowdsale contracts, `LOCISale` is based on the simplest combination of [OpenZeppelin code][openzeppelin], other successful crowdsale contracts, [best practices][best practices], as well as [security considerations][security concerns]. `LOCISale` functionality includes:
+While not directly deriving from existing crowdsale contracts, `LOCIsale` is based on the simplest combination of [OpenZeppelin code][openzeppelin], other successful crowdsale contracts, [best practices][best practices], as well as [security considerations][security concerns]. `LOCIsale` functionality includes:
 1. Flexible deployment options allows multiple sale scenarios (presale + primary ICO)
 1. Time-based tranche discounting
 1. Minimum ether goal restriction (optional)